 i) Create an environment of trust

-Create an environment of trust-to create a healthy remote working company culture, it is important to communicate all high-level decisions with your team to show employees that you fully trust them to handle their work, even when they are working remotely .
+Create an environment of trust-to creates a healthy remote working company culture, it is important to communicate all high-level decisions with your team to show employees that you fully trust them to handle their work, even when they are working remotely.
 After all, trust is a two-way street.
 Your employees will trust you only when you trust them.

 In addition, you should focus more on the output of your employees rather than the total number of hours they spend online.
 Avoid excessive inspection and micro-management of employees.
-You should give them space to manage their work and only
+You should give them space to manage theiwork and only check occasionally.

 ii) Share your company's mission and goals